KevinWang15/breeze/README.md

 breeze
 ------

-breeze is an all-in-one browser extension, meant to make reading & note-taking easier.
+breeze is a multifunctional browser extension, meant to make reading, researching & note-taking from the web much easier.

-It is **completely open-source** (backend + frontend), and can be deployed on-premise, or offered as a hosted service.

 It features:
 * a web highlighter
-* add comments to highlights
+* adding comments to highlights
 * distraction-free reader mode (powered by simpread)

 Road map: